 Meals include a choice of side, which could be fries, onion rings, or tater tots, and a drink.
 They also have tater bombs, or deep fried potatoes covered in crispy bacon.
 They also have “Thick AF milkshakes” – and with that kind of marketing ploy, well, who wouldn’t want to try one?

 The menu is straightforward and the presentation is kept at a bare minimum, because they want their food to do the talking.
 And the truth is, they’re better off that way.
-Lazy Bastard is serious about providing an uncompromised, no-fuss meal after a long workday.
+Hidden along the strip of restaurants in Bel-Air, Makati, Lazy Bastard is serious about providing an uncompromised, no-fuss meal after a long workday.
 They’re also open until the wee hours of the morning, so if you’re suddenly in the mood for some bacon, Lazy Bastard is the place to be.